Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 Did You Know?

-Most of the Indian diets provide more carbohydrates but lacking sufficient protein, which affects the energy level and developing the and immunity.
+Most of the Indian diets provide more carbohydrates but lack sufficient protein, which affects the energy level and developing the and immunity.

 Concluding Points: